APPOINTMENTS: 07 5679 5033

 Dental Implants

-The success rate and longevity of the implants are quite high, however there are a number of risk factors such as poor oral hygiene, smoking, uncontrolled diabetes and gum disease that increase the risk of complications, hence reduce the success rate of implants.
+The success rate and longevity of the implants are quite high, however there are a number of risk factors such as poor oral hygiene, smoking, uncontrolled diabetes and gum disease that increase the risk of complications, hence reducing the success rate of implants.

 Implants are inserted in the jawbone through a minor oral surgery.
 Under local anesthesia, the gum will be flapped and an accurate bed is prepared for the selected size of implant.
 The implant will be inserted and the site will be closed and left undisturbed to heal.